 Alan's Vintage Watches

 Hi.
 This is Alan.
-This page has links to many watches that I have featured with their own individual pages.
+This page has links to many, many watches that I have featured with their own individual pages.
 This page began as a sort of "offshoot" of my original site called Alan's Vintage Watches, as a page called What's New?
-What's New became a bit cluttered, and the links generally were not accompanied by pictures of the particular watch.
+But, the What's New became a bit cluttered, and the links generally were not accompanied by pictures of the particular watch.

 Each featured watch page will have several pictures of the watch, along with various descriptions and other text-based information.
 Some pages have their own internal links you can follow if interested.
 Click link or the picture, to get to the page.

 Many of these watches I still own, but many I have sold off, and in some cases have given away.

 Feel free to contact me with any questions or comments about these watches, or about vintage watches in general.
 Click on this link, to get my email address.

 I hope you will enjoy looking through the pages of these featured watches.
 Thank you for your interest.
 Alan

 Russian watches.
 This page highlights a number of Russian-made mechanical watches, and includes documents and other information.
 Timex Marlin reissue 2017.
 This is not a vintage watch, but it is a mechanical watch very faithfully recreating a classic Timex from 1965.
 It is the first mechanical watch Timex has made in decades.
 Page on mechanical digital watches, sometimes called "direct read," or "jump hour" watches.
 I love these for what they are, but never liked telling time with them.
 Read on.
 Sputnik watch, late 1950s or early 1960s.
 Russian watch.
 Big page on the watch, and on Sputnik.